coderefinery/git-intro/content/archaeology.md

 ## Exercise

-:::::{exercise} Exercise: Explore basic archaeology commands (20 min) Let us explore the value of these commands in an exercise.
+:::::::{exercise} Exercise: Explore basic archaeology commands (20 min) Let us explore the value of these commands in an exercise.
 Future exercises do not depend on this, so it is OK if you do not complete it fully.